Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

 You will **not** change either the App or Test sets.

 Keep in mind that it's not always just an annotation (e.g. `@Setter`) at the start of the Class and you're done.
-Sometimes, it's the placement of the annotation, or instructions given to the annotation that are necessary.
+Sometimes, it's the placement of the annotation, or instructions given, to the annotation that are necessary.

 ### Replace getters
 - Replace all getter methods with @Getter annotation.